kvijay0611/Plant_disease/README.md

-Here is a professional README file template for your Plant Disease Detection project, including a dedicated placeholder for adding the live link to your app.
-This format reflects best practices from similar deep learning/agritech repositories and is tailored for clarity and extensibility.[1][2]

-***

 # Plant Disease Detection

 A machine learning project utilizing deep learning to detect and classify diseases in plants, aimed at supporting precision agriculture and crop protection efforts.